-SITE NAME: Iron gates and railings, Lambton Castle, Lambton Park, Little Lumley

-DESIGNATION: Listed Building grade II, RPG grade II
+SITE NAME: Iron gates and railings, Lambton Castle, Lambton Park, North Lodge Listed Building grade II, RPG DESIGNATION: grade II CONDITION: Poor OCCUPANCY: N/A PRIORITY CATEGORY: D (C)

-CONDITION: Poor

-OCCUPANCY: N/A

-PRIORITY CATEGORY: C (C)

-OWNER TYPE: Private

 Posts, gates and railings on the north west drive to Lambton Castle, forming a large and elaborate wrought iron gateway.
 Certain details are missing and the gateway is slowly decaying.
 In 2010, Historic England grant-aided a condition survey with costed priorities for repair works.
-The project has stalled, although options are now being explored to help secure the long-term future of the various historic buildings and structures on the estate.
+Further analysis is now being carried out which will inform their subsequent restoration.